Associate Professor of Comparative Literature and Spanish & Portuguese; Director of the Berkeley Center for New Media

 Tom McEnaney works on the history of media and technology, Argentine, Cuban, and U.S. literature, sound studies, linguistic anthropology, computational (digital) humanities and new media studies.
-He holds a joint appointment in the Department of Spanish & Portuguese and serves on the Executive Committee of the Berkeley Center for New Media, and the Executive Board of UC Cuba.
-He is also affiliated with the Program in Critical Theory, the Center for Science, Technology, Medicine and Society, and the Data Science Lab (D-Lab).
+He is the current Director of the Berkeley Center for New Media.
+He also holds a joint appointment in the Department of Spanish & Portuguese and serves on the Executive Board of UC Cuba.
+Additionally, he is part of the leadership group of the Center for Cultural Analytics, and is affiliated with the Program in Critical Theory, the Center for Science, Technology, Medicine and Society, and the Data Science Lab (D-Lab).

 Professor McEnaney's work has appeared in diacritics, La Habana Elegante, The Journal of Musicology, PMLA, Public Books, Representations, Revista de Estudios Hispánicos, Sounding Out!, and other venues.
 His book, Acoustic Properties: Radio, Narrative, and the New Neighborhood of the Americas (FlashPoints at Northwestern University Press, 2017), which was shortlisted for the 2018 Modernist Studies Association's First Book Prize, investigates the co-evolution of radio and the novel in Argentina, Cuba, and the United States.
 The book charts the rise and fall of populism and state socialism, and how authors in these countries began to re-conceive novel writing as an act of listening in order to shape the creation and understanding of the vox populi.